 Water authorities across the country have, or are in the process of, introducing regulations regarding domestic buildings being constructed on, over, or near drainage systems.
 The regulations stipulate that the build should be no closer than 3 Metres from any public sewer unless agreed by the water authority.

 This affects buildings such as conservatories, orangeries and extensions.
-Apple Home Improvements are very clear when planning this type of project, advising our customers to meet the regulations where ever drains cause an issue on the proposed site.
+County Windows are very clear when planning this type of project, advising our customers to meet the regulations where ever drains cause an issue on the proposed site.

 Sewers that are private, serving just a single property that is within that property boundary and is privately maintained as part of a property management scheme or does not connect in any way to the public system, is exempt.